 Activity Nature Scope Annual Targets Provision of services The marina provides facilities and services for recreational and some small commercial vessels.
 The aim is to be a 'one stop' facility.
-Leased floating berths Leased trailer boat dry storage Leasing of Sea Centre office and workshop space to marine related services 50 tonne boat hoist capacity Lease of hardstand and boat cradle facilities 93% occupancy 100% occupancy 80% occupancy 600 lifts 5500 cradle-days Maintenance The marina is located in a harsh marine environment which is subject to strong winds from both the north west and the south.
-With a large capital component being floating berths maintenance is a critical issue for the ongoing provision of facilities and services Programming maintenance schedules for each category of asset under SML's control Inspection of all assets on a prescribed schedule Provision of maintenance work either by contractors or by SML staff Review of the industry knowledge with regards to maintenance Where necessary replacement of worn or damaged facilities Maintenance schedules developed by SML staff, in accordance with manufacturers recommendations, are documented.
+Leased floating berths Leased trailer boat dry storage Leasing of Sea Centre office and workshop space to marine related services 50 tonne boat hoist capacity Lease of hardstand and boat cradle facilities 93% occupancy 98% occupancy 100% occupancy 1,000 lifts 10,000 cradledays Maintenance The marina is located in a harsh marine environment which is subject to strong winds from both the north west and the south.
+With a large capital component being floating berths maintenance is a critical issue for the ongoing provision of facilities and services Programming maintenance schedules for each category of asset under SML's control Inspection of all assets on a prescribed schedule Provision of maintenance work either by contractors or by SML staff Review of the industry knowledge with regards to maintenance Where necessary replacement of worn or damaged facilities Maintenance schedules developed by SML staff, in accordance with manufacturers' recommendations, are documented.
 These form the basis of SML's annual maintenance program Monitoring Monitoring our clients needs, both those of our boat owners and the tenants of the Sea Centre, will be critical for decisions on future development as well as keeping SML as one of the top marinas in NZ.
 Another critical monitoring program is to maintain the environment.
-Client service survey results Tenant satisfaction results Trade waste monitoring Marina water quality MAF surveys within the marina Annual survey Annual survey Quarterly (ELS) Quarterly As prescribed by MAF scientists Management To ensure timely and efficient delivery of facilities and services to our clients coupled with necessity to provide the ROI required by the shareholder strong management is required.
-Project management Service delivery Improvement opportunities Staff management Financial performance Achieved against Board established targets Development The marina capacity can be increased by an Determination of timing and size of The SML Strategic Plan will provide estimated 140 berths to give SML a maximum of 407 berths.
+Client service survey results Tenant satisfaction results Trade waste monitoring MAF surveys within the marina Annual survey Annual survey Quarterly (ELS) As prescribed by MAF scientists Management To ensure timely and efficient delivery of facilities and services to our clients coupled with necessity to provide the ROI required by the shareholder strong management is required.
+Project management Service delivery Improvement opportunities Staff management Financial performance Achieved against Board established targets

+Development The marina capacity can be increased by an estimated 140 berths to give SML a maximum of 407 berths.
 Trailer boat storage is at full capacity and demand indicates the need to provide stacking options.
-With the Sea Centre development due for completion in July 2010 future developments of land based structures will be programmed into the 2010/2015 SML Strategic Plan • new berths will be programmed on demand patterns Trailer boat stacking options are being reviewed and priced Additional structural development may be required as the number of vessels using the marina grows Possible expansion of both covered and uncovered trailer boat storage onto adjacent available areas along Port Road Joint venture opportunities with clubs or service providers where applicable e.g. Hakes Marine targets for completion of each of the strategic developments.
+These increases will be programmed into the 2010/2015 SML Strategic Plan as demand dictates Determination of timing and size of new berths will be programmed on demand patterns Trailer boat stacking options are being reviewed and priced Additional structural development may be required as the number of vessels using the marina grows Possible expansion of both covered and uncovered trailer boat storage onto adjacent available areas along Port Road Joint venture opportunities with clubs or service providers where applicable e.g. Hakes Marine The SML Strategic Plan provides targets for completion of each of the strategic developments.
 Management and staff will be monitored on the project management of these proposals Public Access SML is required under the District Plan to provide public access to the Marina land area.
-It is used extensively for walkers and bikers as a link between the Hutt River Trail to the west and the Eastern Bays walkway to the east • Establish a designated walkway through the marina joining the two existing walkways Provide facilities and landscaping to encourage the use of the marina by the general public The existing landscape plan for the marina will be revisited over 2010 and a final simplified version developed.
+It is used extensively for walkers and bikers as a link between the Hutt River Trail to the west and the Eastern Bays walkway to the east Establish a designated walkway through the marina joining the two existing walkways Provide facilities and landscaping to encourage the use of the marina by the general public The existing landscape plan for the marina will be revisited over 2012/2013 and a final simplified version developed.
 SML will provide capital budget over the next five years to achieve this development.
 Each year SML will achieve the specified development